ggrig/SC-redirection-windows/README.md

 ## Testing it

+ - The Ubuntu server is accessed with 'sc_server.com' domain name.
+Add entry for it to C:\Windows\System32\drivers\etc\hosts file
  - Run the server-demo.html from the JavaScript folder
  - Run the WebSocket-server-demo project in Visual Studio debugger
  - Run the Ubuntu server